 WPGA Open Championship

-The 9th green at Indiana Country Club, host of the 121st WPGA Open Championship during our 125th Year.
+The 10th hole at Sewickley Heights Golf Club, host of the 122nd WPGA Open Championship

 The Open Championship is one of the two oldest Association championships with the Amateur.
 First contested in 1899, it has been played continuously except during World War I (1917-18) and World War II (1943-45).
 Previous champions include, Fred Brand, Sr., Eben Byers, W.C.
 Fownes, Jock Hutchinson, Ed Furgol, Ted Luther, Sam Parks, Jim Masserio, Lew Worsham and Arnold Palmer.
 Winners of the Open have claimed 13 USGA National Championships and 6 Major Championships.
 Roy Vucinich's victory in 2005 is significant in that it tied Jock Hutchison and Perry DelVecchio for most career victories in the event and also for winning in four separate decades.